myltik/azure-docs.ru-ru/articles/virtual-machines/virtual-machines-windows-portal-sql-alwayson-int-listener.md

 <properties
-   pageTitle="Создание прослушивателя для группы доступности AlwaysOn для SQL Server в виртуальных машинах Azure" description="Пошаговые инструкции по созданию прослушивателя для группы доступности AlwaysOn для SQL Server в виртуальных машинах Azure" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"
+   pageTitle="Create Listener for AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" description="Step-by-step instructions for creating a listener for an AlwaysOn availabilty group for SQL Server in Azure Virtual Machines" services="virtual-machines" documentationCenter="na" authors="MikeRayMSFT"